-- confusion following treatment, which can last a few minutes or hour,
+- confusion following treatment, which can last a few minutes or an hour,

-- and finally, memory loss, which can range from forgetting conversation or events right before, to forgetting things from weeks, months, and even years back.
+- and finally, memory loss can range from forgetting conversations or events right before to forgetting things from weeks, months, and even years back.

 How is TMS Treatment Different from ECT?

-Transcranial Magnetic Stimulation (TMS) is a non-invasive, out-patient treatment which safely treats the Salience Network area of the brain using MRI strength magnetic pulses.
+Transcranial Magnetic Stimulation (TMS) is a non-invasive, outpatient treatment that safely treats the Salience Network area of the brain using MRI-strength magnetic pulses.
 TMS Treatment strengthens your brain’s ability to relay the signals you need to regulate mood and behavior.
-TMS Treatment is done in an out-patient facility or doctors’ office, and there is no use of general anesthesia.
+TMS Treatment is done in an outpatient facility or doctor’s office, and general anesthesia is not used.
 Treatments typically last about 20 minutes, and patients can drive themselves to and from treatment.
-One big difference from ECT is that most patients can return to work or normal daily activities directly after TMS.
+One big difference from ECT is that most patients can return to work or daily activities directly after TMS.

-A patient will typically have 36 total sessions of TMS Treatment, over the course of 7 weeks.
-Some patients will need maintenance TMS, usually completed once a year following their first course.
+A patient will typically have 36 total TMS treatment sessions over seven weeks.
+In addition, some patients will need maintenance TMS, usually completed once a year following their first course.

 One of the significant advantages of TMS vs. ECT is the reduced amount of side effects.
 The most common side effects of TMS Treatment are: